QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <div class="row row-cols-md-2"><div>

-This mask is used to send a message to EVERY machine of the network.
+This mask is used to send a message to EVERY machine in the network.

-Basically, you are simply filling the **id_host** with non-nul bits (1).
+Basically, you are simply filling the **id_host** with non-null bits (1).
 </div><div>

 Given the IP `77.33.225.0/24`,